Single-Parent Custody & Support

 In the case of married parents who have a child, the state of California automatically presumes that the husband of the mother is the child’s father.
 This means his name as the father will be added to the child’s birth certificate, and he will be legally responsible for the child’s upbringing, including both emotional and financial support.

 In the case of unmarried parents, the situation becomes more complex.
 Single mothers who give birth to a child automatically have custody rights to the child.
 However, they will not automatically have child support rights from the biological father without having his parenthood proven through the courts.
-On the other hand, unmarried biological fathers who wish to be part of their child’s life will also have to prove paternity as the first step in pursuing custody rights.
+On the other hand, unmarried biological fathers who wish to be part of their child’s life will also have to prove paternity as the first step in pursuing custody rights

 If you are a single parent seeking child custody or child support, Van Voorhis & Sosna can help.
 Our family law team has the experience and skills needed to help you pursue parental rights through the California family court system.
 Our team is known and respected throughout the greater San Francisco area for our service-oriented and results-driven representation.